The Ultimate Guide To Vegan!

 We won’t ever get tired of repeating that going vegan is so much more than simply tweaking your diet.

 Veganism is not a type of nutrition – instead, it’s a cruelty-free lifestyle with an inevitable dietary component.

-The most important principle behind going vegan is a conscious decision to eliminate all violence.
+The most important principle behind going vegan is a conscious decision to eliminate all violence to animals.

-Since animals are living, breathing organisms fully capable of experiencing feelings and emotions, vegans seek to eliminate all traces of animal abuse from their life – including what’s on their plates, in their closets and even in their minds.
+Since animals are living, breathing organisms fully capable of experiencing feelings and emotions, vegans seek to eliminate all traces of animal abuse from their life – including what’s on their plates, in their cupboards and even in their workplace choices.

-In other words, there are many important reasons go vegan beyond superficial aims such as “cutting back on meat”.
+In other words, there are many important reasons go vegan beyond superficial aims such as “stopping eating red meat”.